tymyrddin/tymyrddin.github.io/_posts/2019-11-02-cracked-architecture.md

 [![Data flow, March 7, 2015, 11 minute read]({{ site.url }}{{ site.baseurl }}/assets/images/data-flow.png#center)](https://labs.rs/en/invisible-infrastructures-data-flow/)

-* Censorship can be carried out by the government as well as private groups and corporations.
-[And we can try to circumvent censorship](https://github.com/tymyrddin/orchard/blob/main/mitigations/data/Circumventing-censorship.md).
+Surveillance and censorship go hand in hand, what else would surveillance be for other than to keep subjects obedient.

-* Likewise surveillance is carried out by just about everybody, and we can [avoid surveillance as best as we can](https://github.com/tymyrddin/orchard/blob/main/mitigations/data/Avoiding-surveillance.md).
+* Surveillance is carried out by just about everybody, parents, teachers, neighbours, organised private groups, corporations and governments, and we are not helpless, we can [avoid surveillance as best as we can](https://github.com/tymyrddin/orchard/blob/main/mitigations/data/Avoiding-surveillance.md).
+* Likewise, censorship can be carried out by everybody as well.
+[And we can try to circumvent censorship](https://github.com/tymyrddin/orchard/blob/main/mitigations/data/Circumventing-censorship.md) as long as we also protect ourselves from prying eyes on what we are doing.